idolou/Farms-market-management/README.md

 # Farms-market-management
-Farms market management system to sell and buy products and animals
+Farms market management system to sell and buy products and animals.
+In this project I used OOP conceptes include inheritance and polymorphism.
+Also used Observer Designe pattern.